Fill up your kit with paints, coloured paper, cool stationery, fabrics and more from these arts and craft shops in

 Wish I Were Stitching

-This specialist in all things stringy don’t just stock yarn and thread (in every colour under the sun!), it also holds needle skill workshops and single session classes so you and your little ones can pick up a new skill (it’s never too early to get the kids sewing their own clothes: think of how much money there is to be saved on new threads!).
-This is your go to for anything from Amigurumis to cross-stitching and embroidery.
+This specialist in all things stringy doesn’t just stock yarn and thread (in every colour under the sun!).
+It also holds needle skill workshops and single session classes so you and your little ones can pick up a new skill.
+We reckon it’s never too early to get the kids sewing their own clothes: think of how much money you’ll save!
+This is your go-to craft shop in Singapore for anything from knitting and cross-stitching to embroidery and crochet.

 Wish I Were Stitching, Unit 03-12A, LTC Building B, 12 Arumugam Road, Singapore 409958